Skip to content

 Zionist leadership under David Ben-Gurion viewed the suffering of survivors in Europe as a political resource.
 Ben-Gurion’s strategy was to use DPs as a lever to force American and British acquiescence.
 He encouraged the concentration of refugees in the American zone of Germany and discouraged migration to any destination other than Palestine.
 He intended to create an "intolerable" situation for the Allies, explicitly stating that the disaster of the Holocaust could be converted into political strength if channelled correctly.

-This instrumental use of human suffering was paired with the systematic acquisition of land.
+This instrumental use of human suffering came alongside the systematic acquisition of land.
 By 1946, Zionist land purchases represented around seven per cent of Palestine, but these holdings were strategically focused on the most fertile coastal plains and valleys.
 The Jewish National Fund (JNF) charter explicitly forbade leasing land back to Arabs.
 This ensured that any land purchased was permanently alienated from the indigenous population.
 This created contiguous blocks of Jewish-owned land designed to serve as the territorial basis for a future state.
 Immigration and land acquisition were the twin pillars of a strategy intended to create irreversible demographic facts.

 The Besieged Population